IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

    zowe cics-deploy push bundle --name Express --overwrite
    ```

    A progress bar is shown with status messages as the CICS bundle is deployed and the application is started.
 This can take a few minutes.
-The command will summarise the deployment, including the Node.js runtime `.stdout` and `.stderr` file names that the application will write output to:
+The command will summarize the deployment, including the Node.js runtime `.stdout` and `.stderr` file names that the application will write output to:

    <pre class="messageText">
    Regions in scope 'CICPY000' of CICSplex 'ZOSPTINT':
-   Applid: CICPY000   jobname: CICPY000   jobid: STC35860   sysname: MV2C</br>
+   Applid: CICPY000   jobname: CICPY000   jobid: STC35860   sysname: MV2C

    NODEJSAPP resources for bundle 'Express' in scope 'CICPY000':
    NODEJSAPP resource 'Express' is in 'ENABLED' state in region 'CICPY000' with process id '16844444'.
    stdout: /u/cicprov/mnt/CICPY000/workdir/CICPY000/myexpressapp/Express/D20190612.T144609.stdout